NET WORTH: $2.2 billion

 FUNDING AREAS: Health (AIDS Research), Boston Community, Global Development & Humanitarian

 OVERVIEW: Phillip Ragon and his wife Susan move their philanthropy through the Phillip and Susan Ragon Foundation.
-Aside from major support made toward AIDS research, the couple is also active in the Boston community.
-They've also supported
+Aside from major support toward AIDS research, the couple is also active in the Boston community.

-HEALTH: In 2009, on the heels of a trip to South Africa, the couple pledged to donate $100 million over $10 years to AIDS Research, helping to create the Phillip T. and Susan M. Ragon Institute at the Massachusetts General Hospital (MGH), MIT and Harvard.
-The institute focuses on finding vaccines for autoimmune diseases, focusing on AIDS, and is a collaborative effort between Harvard, MIT, and MGH.
+HEALTH: In 2009, on the heels of a trip to South Africa, the couple pledged to donate $100 million over 10 years to AIDS Research, creating the Phillip T. and Susan M. Ragon Institute at Massachusetts General Hospital (MGH), MIT and Harvard.
+The institute focuses on vaccines for autoimmune diseases, including AIDS, and is a collaborative effort between Harvard, MIT and MGH.
 Prior to that, the couple had given at least another $6 million to the MGH General Fund, and also tends to make smaller yearly contributions to MGH and Boston Children’s Hospital.
-As far as organizations that operate outside the Boston area go, they are rare and small, but do happen from time to time— for example, an organization called Healthcare Nepal, based in Newtown, PA has received a $5,000 grant for the last several years, and a catholic school in Bogota, San Pablo Apostol, has received funds, as well.
+Outside the Boston area, an organization called Healthcare Nepal, based in Newtown, Pennsylvania, received a $5,000 grant for the last several years, and a catholic school in Bogota, San Pablo Apostol, has received funds, as well.
 Generally, the couple don't give outside of Boston.

 BOSTON COMMUNITY: The John F. Kennedy Library Foundation has received annual grants of under $50,000 the last few years.
 It’s unclear exactly what the total is, but a minimum of $275,000 would be a pretty safe bet.
 Many of the grants in the Boston Community, however, go to faith-based groups, including a number of parishes, cathedrals and churches.
 They’ve also given at least $30,000 to the Boys & Girls Club of Boston.